abdelwhabkamal/html-css-project/one page website project/README.md

 This project is for html &amp; css practice.
-We made this for youtube tutorial purpose.
 <b>coded by [Abdelwahab kamal](https://github.com/abdelwhabkamal)</b>